athos/sweet-array/README.md

 The simplest way to create an array using this library is to use the `sweet-array.core/new` macro.
-The `new` macro is a generic array constructor that can be used to create both primitive and reference type arrays:
+The `new` macro is a generic array constructor which can be used to create both primitive and reference type arrays:

 ```clojure
 (require '[sweet-array.core :as sa])